 What about the CORE DE FORCE Eating Plan?
 Does it affect the containers for that program?

 There are no treats in CORE DE FORCE, but it will affect the beverages.
 The fix is simple.
-Replace the Core Tip at the bottom of page 18 with the following: “Once a day, you can replace one TEASPOON with 8 ounces of almond milk OR you can replace ½ YELLOW with 8 ounce of coconut water.
+Replace the Core Tip at the bottom of page 18 with the following: “Once a day, you can replace one TEASPOON with 8 ounces of almond milk OR you can replace ½ YELLOW with 8 ounces of coconut water.
 In addition, you can replace one PURPLE with 8 ounces of 100% real fruit juice 3 times a week.”

 Will the guides on Beachbody On Demand be updated?